First published in German under „Small escapes“

 Otherwise the Toskana Therme Bad Schandau on the German side, about 15km away, invites you to bathe and relax.

 The Czech Republic continues to use the Czech koruna (Kcs) as its national currency.
 But no problem.
 In the border region Euro’s are accepted everywhere.
 In addition, you can pay more and more often by credit card.
 1€ corresponds to about 25,5 Kćs.

-As usual, there are a lot of maps and guides for areas that are well developed for tourism.
+As usual, there are a lot of hiking maps and guides for areas that are well developed for tourism.
 This is no different for the Saxon and Bohemian Switzerland, especially as it is one of the oldest tourist destinations in the world.
 The discovery of the area for tourists already began at the end of the 19th century.

-Hiking maps from the Rolf Böhm Verlag* are produced almost on site, namely in Bad Schandau.
-The title covers are striking, as they are a review of the old maps of the 20th century.
-Nevertheless, the contents of the maps are up to date, the last updates for the map Bohemian Switzerland were made in 2017.
-The map is at a scale of 1:40,000, which means that one kilometre of the landscape in its natural state can be accommodated at 2.5cm.
+Hiking maps from the german Rolf Böhm Edition* are produced almost on site, namely in Bad Schandau.
+The title covers are striking, as they are a review of the old hiking maps of the 20th century.
+Nevertheless, the contents of the maps are up to date, the last updates for the map Bohemian Switzerland national park were made in 2017.
+The hiking map is at a scale of 1:40,000, which means that one kilometre of the landscape in its natural state can be accommodated at 2.5cm.
 This guarantees a high level of detail.
 A visual impression of the sometimes steeply rising heights is provided not only by the contour lines (which in the Elbe Sandstone Mountains can sometimes be millimetre thick), but also by shading.